 Note: You can only add bulk records of one entity and one view to the marketing list at a time.

-Step 4: Edit and manage the Marketing List
+Step 4: Edit and manage the Marketing list from the CRM

 All product and company names are trademarks™, registered® or copyright© trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.